 "...
 Alright, I think we should get out of here."
 Lirus stated.

-As they took a step forward, the ground began to rumble and shake uncontrollably.
+The ground began to rumble and shake uncontrollably.
 Nearby trees rattled around as the more damaged ones fell to the ground with audible thuds.
-The duo bumped into each other out of shock and kept close as they looked around with unease.
+The duo bumped into each other and kept close as they looked around with unease.

 Under the moonlight, their bloody torn open chest cavities, rotting flesh and large metal claws could be seen for miles.
 They shambled mindlessly and slowly towards the duo with their mouths agape.